sandyjmacdonald/sandyjmacdonald.github.io/_posts/2021-12-28-setting-up-influxdb-and-grafana-on-the-raspberry-pi-4.md

 For more than a year now, I've been logging environmental data from around my home, indoor and out, with some Pimoroni Enviro boards and Raspberry Pi Zero Ws.
-I've logged more than three million data points now: temperature, pressure, and humidity, light level, air quality, and more recently rainfall and wind measurements.
+I've logged more than three million data points now: temperature, pressure, humidity, light level, air quality, and more recently rainfall and wind measurements.
 The combination of an InfluxDB database and Grafana frontend allows me to see all the data instantly from anywhere.